 << Unchanged sections omitted >>

 7.3E.2.3 Inter-band V2X con-current operation

+7.3E.2.3.0 General

 When UE is configured for NR V2X reception on V2X carrier con-current with E-UTRA uplink and downlink, NR V2X sidelink throughput for the carrier shall be ≥ 95% of the maximum throughput of the reference measurement channels as specified in Annexes A.7.2.
 Also the E-UTRA downlink throughput shall be ≥ 95% of the maximum throughput of the reference measurement channels as specified in Annexes A.3.

-Table 7.3E.2.3-1 is proposed the reference sensitivity requirements for inter-band con-current V2X UE reception without any self-interference problem.
+The reference sensitivity requirements for inter-band con-current V2X UE reception without any self-interference problem are in Table 7.3E.2.3.0-1.

-Table 7.3E.2.3-1: Reference sensitivity for V2X QPSK PREFSENS
+Table 7.3E.2.3.0-1: Reference sensitivity for V2X QPSK PREFSENS